 - Master of Business Administration - Master in Teaching (elementary, secondary, special education) - Master of Education (special education, ELL)

 Applications are accepted from military personnel, prior military personnel and civilians.
-Applicants for graduate programs at SMU-JBLM follow the same admissions procedures as students on the Lacey campus.
+Applicants for graduate programs at Saint Martin's-JBLM follow the same admissions procedures as students on the Lacey campus.